Ashridge Estate boundary trail walk

 Just before a 'no trespassing' sign, there's a sign for the Ashridge Boundary Trail on the left.
 Follow this and go along the edge of the field.
 Go through a gate and follow the track to the right.
 Straight ahead on the left is a gap in the woods.
 You'll go through a farmyard.
 After this, there's a fence on each side of the track.
 Once past the fence, the track splits.
 Go along the right hand track.
 Go through the second of the two openings in the woods on the right.
 Follow the path and cross the road and walk down the track.
 When you reach a major track, follow the direction shown on the sign for the Ashridge Boundary Trail and turn left going downhill.
 At the bottom of the track follow the sign for the Ashridge Boundary Trail going right up a grassy slope.
 Be careful there are many tree roots you could trip over.
 After the path goes downhill, there's a post on the right with a sign pointing right.
 Follow this down the narrow path through the bracken.
 The path takes you to an open space.
 Go up the slope to your left.
 At the top of the slope, turn left.
 Continue along the main path, which twists.
 Ignore any turnings to the right or left.
 When you reach an open space, go diagonally to your left to an opening into a wooded area.
 On a post at the edge of the wood is a sign showing the direction of the boundary walk.
 The path bends to the right and at the end of the wood you are at the corner of a large open area.
 Follow the path here, which is marked with a sign for the Ashridge Boundary Trail.
 You reach a track.
 Go right and follow the signs for the Ashridge Boundary Trail.

-You come to a main road with a car park to your right and then a service road.
+You will come to a main road with a car park to your right and then a service road.
 Cross both roads.
-As you go along the track, there's a bench where you can admire the views.
+As you go along the track, there's a bench where you can sit to admire the views.
 Continue to follow the directions shown on the signs for the Ashridge Boundary Trail towards the Bridgewater Monument where you will complete the walk.
-Why not visit our shop and Discovery Room or reward yourself with a cup of tea at the café?
+Why not visit our shop and Exhibition Room or reward yourself with a cup of tea at the café?

 In front of you is the Bridgewater monument - a 33m-high granite column built in 1832 to commemorate the 3rd Duke of Bridgewater's pioneering canal work.

-End: Ashridge Estate visitor centre by the Bridgewater Monument, grid ref: SP970130
+Ashridge Estate Visitor Centre by Bridgewater Monument, grid ref: SP970130